ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 **2. Create instance and database**

-Clone my folder step-2 on your terraform directory. make changes according to your environment, then run command "terraform init", followed by "terraform apply"
+Clone my folder step-2 on your terraform directory. make changes according to your environment, then run command "terraform init", followed by "terraform apply".

+In this section we created :
+- RDS
+- EC2
+- Add DNS record to Route53

 **3. Redundancy**